Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Locating your sitemap isn’t challenging at all.
 You can quickly locate your sitemap in the root folder of the main domain.

 Step 2.
 Get Your Domain Verified

-Once you’ve located the sitemap, the next thing to do is get your domain verified from Google.
+Once you’ve located the sitemap, the next thing to do is get your domain verified by Google.

 Step 3.
 Submit Your Sitemap To Google Search Console

-After getting your domain verified from Google, you will have to submit it to Google Search Console.
+After getting your domain verified by Google, you must submit it to Google Search Console.

-To fix your Shopify SEO site structure issue, you need to follow the three simple steps mentioned above.
+To fix your Shopify SEO site structure issue, follow the three simple steps mentioned above.
 After submitting the sitemap, Google will list your website.
 Also, it will help customers to navigate your eCommerce store easily.

 Issue No 2: Forced URL Structure

-One of the biggest complaints that we’ve heard from Shopify site owners is that Shopify doesn’t let you have short and crisp URLs.
+One of the biggest complaints we’ve heard from Shopify eCommerce owners is that Shopify doesn’t let you have short and crisp URLs.
 Hence, you are forced to have long URLs which aren’t SEO-friendly.